 How can I help you, help your child achieve their dreams?

 If there is a topic you would like more information about, please email email@example.com .

-As a certified professional Success Coach, I am also offering one on one coaching for parents.
+As a certified professional Success Coach, I am also offering one on one and group coaching for parents.
 These services can be beneficial at any point in your child’s budding career but are especially helpful to those preparing for the college process.
-Last year alone, 2000 prospective students applied to the top universities in the country and some programs will take only 12 Freshmen into the program each year.
+Last year alone, 4,000 prospective students applied to the top universities in the country and most programs will take on average only 8-20 Freshmen into the program each year.
+Preparation for this process should begin well before the child’s Junior year.
+I can help guide you and your child through the process through the end of their Junior year.
+I work hand in hand with experts, who I respect and trust to then take you and your child the rest of the way through the process.
 For more information visit our coaching page.

 I can also provide support through the prescreening process by helping you to create professional videos that will showcase your child in the best way possible.
 I can also help you create a video reel for your child.

 As someone who has been in the marketing and public relations field for 30+ years, I can help you create professional marketing tools for your young actor including a website as well as social media pages.

 I know first hand that the role of a being a parent of a talented child is sometimes not an easy one especially when you are new to the business.
 You don’t have to do it alone.
 I’m here to support you in your efforts to help your child achieve their dreams.

 All the Best,